 After the notice period has expired, if the tenant has still failed to take any action to pay rent, cure the violation, or move out, the landlord can then file a “summary ejectment” against them.
 To file an eviction action, the landlord must fill out the Complaint in Summary Ejectment and Summons forms.
 On the Complaint, the landlord must write the reason for the eviction, as well as any payment/damages that they are suing for.
 The Summons form, which is completed by the court, will state the date and time that the eviction trial will take place.
 Both of these documents can be obtained from the Clerk of Court’s Civil Division for a nominal fee.

 The eviction action must be filed in the Small Claims Court or District Court of the county in which the rental property is located.
 However, if the Complaint is suing for more than $10,000, it must be filed in the District Court.

 Step 5 – Serve Summons and Complaint

 If the tenant does not vacate the property within ten (10) days, the landlord can request a Writ of Possession from the Clerk of Court.
 The writ orders the Sheriff to evict the tenant.
 This typically takes place no more than five (5) days after the Sheriff receives the writ from the court.
-Within seven (7) days after receiving the writ, the Sheriff will remove the tenant from the property and the landlord can change the locks to block the tenant from entry.
+If the tenant has not moved out within seven (7) days after receiving the writ, the Sheriff will remove them from the property and the landlord can change the locks to block the tenant from entry.
 When changing the locks, the Sheriff must be present as a witness.
 Furthermore, the locks have to be changed by a professional locksmith.
 The tenant will have no more than seven (7) days to remove all of their possessions from the property once the locks have been changed and the landlord must serve them a notice to collect.
 If the property is not collected within seven (7) days. the landlord can take possession of it.